 Over the past century, Greater Fort Lauderdale has transformed from farmlands into one of the most dynamic destinations in the country—where you’ll find both gold-sand shores and swamplands, world-class museums and nature parks, and a melting pot of cuisines and cultures.
-With more than 170 countries represented and 147 languages spoken, diversity is one of Greater Fort Lauderdale’s strengths—and part of why the area is so popular for multicultural travel.
+With more than 170 countries represented, diversity is one of Greater Fort Lauderdale’s strengths—and part of why the area is so popular for multicultural travel.

 Greater Fort Lauderdale’s largest minority group is now Hispanic, making up nearly 30% of the population, and nearly a quarter of the population is Black.
 The area is home to a large Caribbean-American community—and boasts the most Jamaicans in the country.
 Back when the city first got its start, African Americans from Georgia and South Carolina blended with Bahamians and native Floridians and Seminoles—and you can still see this Bahamian background in the style of housing and cuisine in Greater Fort Lauderdale today.